Separation-based distance measures for causal graphs: CONCLUSION

-\section{Conclusion}
+In summary, our experiments and theoretical considerations demonstrate that AID, SDs and the SHD measure different notions of similarity of causal graphs, and the choice of metric should depend on the ultimate goal of the causal discovery effort.

+\section{CONCLUSION}

-We have introduced a new separation-based graph distances that allow to quantify how similar two causal graphs are in terms of their implied separation statements.
+We have introduced new separation-based graph distances that allow to quantify how similar two causal graphs are in terms of their implied separation statements.
 Many of these metrics are fast to compute, scalable, and applicable to DAGs, their Markov equivalence classes (CPDAGs) as well as mixed graphs that incorporate bidirected edges for hidden confounding.
-We have illustrated the differences and similarities with other metrics through toy examples and empirical experiments.
-Our work is in line with several other recent attempts to provide more comprehensive tools to evaluate causal discovery algorithms such as \citep{henckel2024adjustment,faller_self-compatibility_2023,ramsey2024choosing}.
-Considering these recent developments regarding evaluation metrics together with new proposals for more realistic data simulation \citep{gamella2024causal}, we believe that it would be worthwhile to conduct an extensive re-evaluation of popular causal discovery methods across a broad range of measures and data sources in future work.
+We have compared them with other metrics through toy examples and empirical experiments.
+We summarize the properties of the available distance measures in Table \ref{table.comparison}.
+Our work is in line with other recent attempts to provide more comprehensive tools to evaluate causal discovery algorithms such as \citep{henckel2024adjustment,faller_self-compatibility_2023,ramsey2024choosing}.
+Considering these recent developments regarding evaluation together with new proposals for more realistic data simulation \citep{gamella2024causal,andrews2024better,ormaniec2024standardizing} and the use of more real-world data , we believe that it would be worthwhile to conduct an extensive re-evaluation of popular causal discovery methods across a broad range of measures and data sources in future work.